Coelecanth/Project-guideFlyFishing/TESTING.md

 > Return back to the [README.md](README.md) file.

-In this document i provide the testing explanation and results for guideflyfishing the testing is broken down in the following sections
+In this document i provide the testing explanation and results for guideflyfishing the testing is broken down into the following sections

 ### Code Validation

-In this section we validate the various code section with industry standards tools, the code follows corect formatting and is complete.
+In this section we validate the various code section with industry standards tools, to prove that the code follows correct formatting and mrryd brst practices.

 This would include
  - HTML validaion